 AIDS is still very much a story playing out in real time.
 LOVE + RAGE IN THE TIME OF HIV + AIDS is the first documentary film series that tells the whole story — the full scope and impact that AIDS and HIV had and are continuing to have on our world.

 "When the history of AIDS and the global response to it is written, our most precious contribution may well be that at the time of the plague we did not flee; we did not hide; and we did not separate."

 Former Head of the World Health Organization's Global AIDS Program

-Rage Against the Plague is a four-part series that will premiere on World AIDS Day, December 1, 2020 – 40 years after the first patients with AIDS were identified.
+LOVE + RAGE IN THE TIME OF HIV + AIDS is a four-part series that will premiere on World AIDS Day, December 1, 2020 — 40 years after the first patients with AIDS were identified.
 Each hour focuses on one of the following aspects of AIDS: the science of the disease, its political effect, its social impact and its march to countries across the globe.